This website uses cookies to ensure you get the best experience on our website.

 Bank of America and its affiliates do not make corporate contributions to candidates for public office or political parties, and do not use corporate funds to make independent political expenditures.

-In appropriate circumstances, Bank of America may make contributions to non-candidate organizations such as political convention host committees or inaugural committees, to the extent permitted by applicable law.
+In appropriate circumstances, Bank of America may make contributions to non-candidate organizations such as political convention host committees or inaugural committees, as well as to organizations such as The Congressional Black Caucus Foundations and The Congressional Hispanic Caucus Institute, to the extent permitted by applicable law.
 Bank of America discloses an itemized list of the recipients and amounts of such contributions as required by law.
-In 2022, Bank of America made contributions to the following groups organized under Section 527 of the Internal Revenue Code:
+In 2023, Bank of America made contributions to the following groups organized under Section 527 of the Internal Revenue Code:

 It is the policy of Bank of America that any payments made to 527 organizations shall only be used for operational and administrative purposes and not to be used to support or oppose any candidate for U.S. federal, state, or local office, or to support or oppose any ballot initiatives.
 Additionally, payments to 527 organizations may not be transferred to any federal, state, or local PAC, any other form of political committee, or any other entity for the purpose of making contributions or expenditures, independent or otherwise, to support or oppose any candidates for U.S. federal, state, or local office, or to support or oppose any ballot initiatives.

-In 2022, Bank of America made no contributions to ballot measure committees at the direction of the company’s Public Policy Department.
+In 2023 and for the first half of 2024, Bank of America made no contributions to ballot measure committees at the direction of the company’s Public Policy Department.

 When Bank of America makes any of these contributions, it does so to promote the interests of the company and without regard to the private political preferences of its executives.
 Consideration is given to entities that support policies and initiatives that are important to the Company.
 Bank of America forbids the use of its facilities, equipment, or other assets for political purposes without consent and to the extent prohibited by applicable law.